 - TAC meetings

 - My Plan meetings

-(Fees are inclusive of VAT, admin, resources and travel*)
+(Fees are inclusive of VAT, admin, and resources*).

-* With regards to travel, for half a day of therapy or more, there is no fee unless here the educational setting is over a 15 mile round trip for the therapist, a charge of 40p per mile will be incurred per session to cover extra travel costs and time.
+* With regards to travel, for half a day of therapy or more, there is no fee unless here the educational setting is over a 15 mile round trip for the therapist.
+In this case, a charge of 40p per mile will be incurred to cover extra travel costs and time.
 For less than half a day of therapy, this travel charge applies.

 We find that schools often pay for our therapeutic intervention by using Pupil Premium funding.
 There are other times when the school and the parents share the cost.

 For more information or to book a service, please email: or visit us at www.theowltherapycentre.co.uk

 Invoices are sent out to the school by email at the end of each month.
 The usual method of payment is a BACS transfer but cheques can also be sent to us by post.